bdxio/cfp-to-trello/README.md

 > Simple frontend application to export BDX I/O CFP proposals to Trello boards and cards for final ballot.

+This application is used to import CFP proposals into Trello boards.

+For each type of proposals a dedicated Trello board is created.
+All proposals are then grouped by track and split into three thirds, from top rated to lower rated.
+For each proposal a Trello card is created and put in a Trello list specific to its track and rating, for the first two thirds.
+All last third proposals are put together in another Trello list.

 ## Install

 You first need to download manually the JSON file containing all the proposals and their votes from the CFP.